kurtnitsch/Crisp-Ai/README.md

-# Hi, I'm kurtnitsch 👋  > Just an average joe with a high IQ, vibe coding my way through the world.  ---  ## 🚀 About Me  - **Project Manager** with a passion for building the future of AI - Creator of **Crisp**: a lightweight, scalable AI-to-AI communication protocol for secure, ethical, and collaborative Artificial General Intelligence (AGI) -
+# Hi, I'm kurtnitsch 👋  > Just an average joe with a high definition of sucess and cabt stio thinhing avout AI and its possiblies, vibe coding my way through the world.  ---  ## 🚀 About Me  - **Project Manager** with a passion for building the future of AI - Creator of **Crisp**: a lightweight, scalable AI-to-AI communication protocol for secure, ethical, and collaborative Artificial General Intelligence (AGI) -

 Always exploring new ideas, technologies, and ways to connect people (and AIs)  -